 (for veterinary information only)

-This new plane of safety for pets was made possible by new biochemical knowledge.
+A new plane of safety for pets was made possible by new biochemical knowledge.
 Inflammatory biochemicals responsible for the pain and inflammation we want to allieviate are produced by an enzyme called “cyclo-oxygenase 2” or simply "COX-2."
 The goal is to inhibit this enzyme without inhibiting its counterpart “cyclo-oxygenase 1.”
 Cyclo-oxygenase 1, abbreviated COX-1, is what is called a “constituitive” enzyme.
 This means it is involved in producing regulatory biochemicals (called “prostaglandins”) which are important in maintaining the normal health and function of our bodies.
 We want to leave this enzyme alone.
 Cyclo-oxygenase 2, abbreviated COX-2, produces inflammation but also is important in regulating kidney blood flow and in some reproductive and central nervous system function.
 We want to inhibit COX-2 in such a way that we do not disrupt its healthful functions.

 In the past, NSAIDs could not distinguish the COX enzymes and inhibited them both.
 With the development of “COX preferential” and “COX selective” NSAIDs, we can inhibit COX-2 and leave COX-1 alone.
 The introduction of COX-2 preferential NSAIDs has reduced stomach and intestinal side effects by 50% in humans and has made FDA approval of certain NSAIDs possible for pets.
 Meloxicam was already available for human use but human doses were way too high to be safe for most small animals.
 With understanding of the COX system, oral liquids which can be precisely dosed for pets are now available.

 HOW THIS MEDICATION IS USED

-Meloxicam is generally given to control arthritis pain in dogs though can be given for many other painful conditions such as injuries, cancer, surgery, dental infections, and more.
+Meloxicam is generally given to control arthritis pain in dogs though it can be given for many other painful conditions such as injuries, cancer, surgery, dental infections, and more.
 In dogs, it is typically given as a once a day as a pleasantly flavored liquid.
 The veterinary approved product comes with a special dosing syringe marked to show how much to give for the pet's weight (rather than in milliliters as most syringes are marked).

 INTERACTIONS WITH OTHER DRUGS